fivesixzero/circuitpython-experiments/clue-nrf52/apds9960-testing/README.md

 * `pdx.edu`: [Programming the Adafruit Feather nRF52840 Sense: Detecting Light Intensity](https://web.cecs.pdx.edu/~gerry/class/feather_sense/on-board/ambientLight/)
   * This uses Arduino rather than CircuitPython but is still potentially relevant

+### Boards to Test With

+In particular, I'm mostly focusing on the Clue for initial functionality testing since its got a display and a pair of buttons for human interfacing.

+But before landing on any proper solutions I'll be testing on the Proximity Trinkey as a most-constrained-case type thing.
+Its just got a SAMD21, which is still quite capable but is much more constrained in memory (32k!) and storage (just 256k flash!).

 ## Links

 * CircuitPython Driver Code: [Adafruit_CircuitPython_APDS9960](https://github.com/adafruit/Adafruit_CircuitPython_APDS9960)